cristibaluta/Jirassic/README.md

 # Shell support
 - jit-cmd Use 'jit commit' to commit to git then automatically log the commit message to Jirassic.
 But it comes with much more useful commands https://github.com/ralcr/Jit
 - jirassic-cmd Use Jirassic from the command line, you can manipulate the Jirassic database directly from the command line, the app does not have to be open.

+### Install jirassic cmd
 You can install it by running this commands in Terminal:

     sudo curl -o /usr/local/bin/jirassic https://raw.githubusercontent.com/ralcr/Jirassic/master/build/jirassic
     sudo chmod +x /usr/local/bin/jirassic